KALMUS-Color-Toolkit/KALMUS/README.md

 ### Update 1.3.6
 **Changes**
 - The internal package structure is refactored.
-    - The utility files, including Artist, measure_utils, and visualization utils, are in kalmus.utils.
-To import Artist for example, `import kalmus.utils.Artist`.
+    - The utility files, including artist, measure_utils, and visualization utils, are in kalmus.utils.
+To import artist for example, `import kalmus.utils.artist`.
     - The barcodes related class files, including Barcode and BarcodeGenerator, are in barcodes module now.
 To import Barcode for example, `import kalmus.barcodes.Barcode`.
     - The tkinter windows class files are further modularized.